Senior couple credits coronavirus with decision to say ‘I do’

 “Everyone had masks.
 The minister had a mask.
 We didn’t.
 We decided that there was no way that we could kiss with masks on.
 They didn’t make us have masks,” Madalene said.

-“And masks tear my hearing aids out and at my age I need my hearing aids,” says Leo laughing.
+“And masks tear my hearing aids out and at my age I need my hearing aids,” said Leo, laughing.

 The two have been married for more than a week now, and they plan to live life to the fullest, pandemic or not.